 We are exposed to changes in interest rates.
 Our Senior Credit Facility has a variable rate.
-In May 2008, we entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
-Under this swap, we made payments at a fixed rate and received payments at a variable rate.
-The swap effectively fixed the floating LIBOR-based interest rate to 3.755% on \$100.0 million of the outstanding balance under the Senior Credit Facility until it expired on May 31, 2011.

-On June 28, 2011, we amended and restated our Senior Credit Facility, as amended.
-For additional details regarding the affect of the amendment see Note 3 to the Notes to the Condensed Consolidated Financial Statements in "Item 1.
+On August 8, 2011, we entered into a new four-year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates associated with our Senior Credit Facility.
+For additional details regarding the interest rate swap and the effect of the amendment see the Notes to the Condensed Consolidated Financial Statements in "Item 1.
 Financial Statements," under Part I of this report.

 Interest rate changes generally do not affect the market value of such debt, but do impact the amount of our interest payments and therefore, our future earnings and cash flows, assuming other factors are held constant.
-On June 30, 2011, we had variable-rate debt of approximately \$475.0 million.
-Holding other variables constant, including levels of indebtedness, a one hundred basis point increase in interest rates on our variable-rate debt would cause an estimated reduction in income before income taxes for the next year of approximately \$4.8 million.
+On September 30, 2011, we had variable-rate debt of approximately \$508.5 million.
+Holding other variables constant, including levels of indebtedness, a one hundred basis point increase in interest rates on our variable-rate debt would cause an estimated reduction in income before income taxes for the next year of approximately \$7.6 million.